dhitals/runner/README.md

 * The prediction part.
 I am using ARIMA and feeding the residuals into a neural net.
 It is definitely proving to be tricky.

+**Disclaimer**: This is a project under active development.
+Definitely not meant for even beta-testing.
+Yet.
+More recent development is done in Jupyter Notebooks, which I am avoiding uploading as they are not amenable to succint version control.